 ConSEPT

-Patients were randomised to either phenytoin or levetiracetam.
-All of the team and the parents knew which group they had been allocated to as masking was not possible.
+Patients were randomly allocated to either phenytoin or levetiracetam.
+The team and the parents knew which group they had been allocated to, as masking was not possible.

 The phenytoin group received 20mg/kg (max 1g) phenytoin IV or IO over 20 minutes